Hate Crimes Law

 Public Law No. 111-84

 Hate Crimes in America

 Every hour, a crime motivated by the perpetrator’s bias against the victim occurs in the United States.
-These hate crimes terrorize whole communities by making members of certain classes - whether racial minorities, lesbian, gay, bisexual and transgender people, religious minorities or people who are perceived to be members of these groups - afraid to live in certain places and be free to move about in their community and across the country.
+These hate crimes terrorize whole communities by making members of certain classes - whether racial minorities, lesbian, gay, bisexual, transgender and queer people, religious minorities or people who are perceived to be members of these groups - afraid to live in certain places and be free to move about in their community and across the country.

 Because perpetrators commit hate crimes to send a message and express anger or hatred for the victim, they often involve more violent acts than it takes to subdue or incapacitate the victim.
 Sometimes they involve mutilation, torture or holding the victim captive, such as in a car trunk.

 Historical events can cause a spike in hate crimes: After the attacks on Sept.
 11, 2001, many people who were Muslim or perceived to be Arabs were targeted.
 This included Sikh Americans who were murdered because the attackers believed that they were Arabs, though they were not.

 Law before the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act

 Since 1968, federal law has covered a narrow class of hate crimes: those committed on the basis of race, religion, national origin and because the victim was engaged in a federally protected activity, such as voting.
 This important civil rights law does not cover crimes motivated by bias against the person’s sexual orientation, gender, gender identity or disability, or those without a nexus to a federally protected activity.
 That is why the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act is necessary.

 The act permits the government to provide grants and assistance to state and local authorities investigating and prosecuting hate crimes.
 The need for this provision is real, as demonstrated by the Matthew Shepard case.